Student Engagement

 This event is co-sponsored by the NH Medical Society, NH Academy of Family Physicians, NH Public Health Association, NH Chapter of the American Academy of Pediatrics, Geisel Chapter of the Medical Students for a Sustainable Future Geisel Chapter, and Dartmouth College’s Climate Health Alliance.

-Jessinta Palack, BS, medical student, Board of Directors
+Jessinta Palack, BS, medical student, Advisory Board

 Though I grew up in Virginia, I moved to Hanover, NH to begin medical school at Dartmouth this past year.
 I initially became interested in the effects of our changing climate and human health through my undergraduate coursework at The College of William and Mary.
 After graduating from W&M in 2019 with a B.S. in Biology, I joined the US Peace Corps and served as an Education Volunteer in the arid, semi-desert region of Singida, Tanzania, where I taught biology and physics to secondary school students.
 During my service as a Peace Corps volunteer, I felt closely connected to my environment.
 I caught all the water I used from the rain, relied entirely on solar energy to power my house, and ate locally grown produce and freshly killed meat every day.
 As our climate continues to change, severe weather events, exacerbations of cardiovascular disease, increasing habitat ranges for disease carrying vectors, and food and water insecurity are just a few challenges which will test our medical system.
 I’m excited to work with NH Healthcare Workers for Climate Action to better educate and prepare our communities for the health effects of a changing climate, and to share my passion for sustainable and mindful living.